Queex/well-msc-selfstudy/4_appendix.md

 Apart from bash and its analogues, command lines can be found in many other places.
 Even modern releases of Windows have a version of the old MS-DOS command line.
 However, every command line is its own beast, with its own quirks.
 It's common to have some commands named the same as the equivalent commands in other systems, but it's not guaranteed.

 Many programming languages also have a command line where you can enter lines of code directly.
-This is very useful to test out lines of code to make sure it does what it's supposed to before including it in your program.
+This is very useful to test out code to make sure it does what it's supposed to before including it in your program.

 For example, the **python** programming language comes with a command line called 'IDLE', and it uses the prompt `>>>`.
-The R statistical language runs as its own command line, and uses the prompt `>`.
+The **R** statistical language runs as its own command line, and uses the prompt `>`.

 Both of these are command line applications you can start from the bash command line.
-Each of them having a slightly different prompt is a useful guide to knowing what sort of command line you are typing into.
+Each of them having a slightly different prompt is a useful aid to knowing which sort of command line you are typing into.

 ### Wrapping Up